sai-beekle/Kubernetes/K8sIntroduction.md

    * Application-centric management: Raises the level of abstraction from running an OS on virtual hardware to running an application on an OS using logical resources.

-   * Loosely coupled, distributed, elastic, liberated micro-services: applications are broken into smaller, independent pieces and can be deployed and managed dynamically â€“ not a monolithic stack running on one big single-purpose machine.
+   * Loosely coupled, distributed, elastic, liberated micro-services: applications are broken into smaller, independent pieces and can be deployed and managed dynamically – not a monolithic stack running on one big single-purpose machine.

    * Resource isolation: predictable application performance.